PhalanxHead/home-site-hugo/content/posts/flashfiler-data-necromancy/pt4/index.md

 ## So what did we learn?

 This whole experience was a real slow and painful grind towards success.
 Somehow I feel like every step with this kind of necromancy is an uphill battle, but if I did it all by hand, I'd still be going.

 I think the main lessons can be seen as such:

-1. Unless you control the entire lifecycle of your product (ie, the product dies when you kill its related WebAPIs), your product could easily outlive your company by decades.
+1. Unless you control the entire lifecycle of your product (ie, the product dies when you kill its related WebAPIs), your product could easily outlive your company by decades. _Especially_ if your software is copied onto client's devices.
 2. Source Code is meaningless without good directions to build it, including on exactly how to find dependencies.
 3. Publicly Accessible Forum Posts (ie that Google can index) are absolutely vital to this kind of application necromancy.
-It's a public service, even if you just dump your forum posts and email chains into an indexer when you're done.
+IMO, it's a public service to make things indexable, even if you just dump your forum posts and email chains into an indexer when you finish providing support.
+   {{< alert >}}
-   1. Discord, Slack and Telegram are not the same as a community forum.
+   Discord, Slack and Telegram are not the same as a community forum, even if you are active there now and very nice and moderate everything.
+   {{< /alert >}}
+   - As a younger developer, and especially a woman, I will try not to bother someone directly if I can just google the problem first.
+   - I don't really want to add yet another slack channel to my list of places to be, just to figure out why I'm having some issue.
+   - Making support public is good actually, both for now and in 20 years time.
 4. Unfamiliar waters aren't a hard blocker for doing what you need, but you will need some luck to get there.
 5. Is it a dead site?
 Or does it just have a classic look?
 6. I'm glad I'm not writing software in the 90s, I really like my modern toolchains!

 One day, I'm sure I'll look back at how we do knowledge sharing now in the same way I look at poorly formatted email chain dumps from 2000, but for now, I'm just glad they're around.

-You never know who you will be helping by asking questions :D
+You never know who you will be helping by asking questions :smile: